masalinas/poc-velero-deployment/README.md

 # Descripion
-Install velero, minio and make a simple backup
+Install velero, minio to save backups and make a simple backup to check it

 ## Steps